aforward/version_tasks/README.md

 ## Usage

-A set of Mix Tasks for managing your version numbers
+A set of Mix Tasks for managing your version numbers.
+This is best used in conjunction with your release strategy, and so we also provide some opionated generated code / bash scripts to support you in your quest for towards continuous deployment.

+To get a list of all available mix tasks (in case the docs might be stale), you can run

+    mix version

+Below is a bit more information about the available tasks and how to use them.

 ### Information Tasks